Rizz-Inspector/Stalin-chase/README.md

 [GOAL OF THE GAME]

-Once the game starts, Stalin will constant chase you until it reaches you in a kill range and kills your goal is to survive as long as you can without being caught by Stalin
+Once the game starts in a world of corridors, Stalin will constant chase you until it reaches you in a kill range and kills you.
+Your goal is to survive as long as you can without being caught by Stalin and beat your own record (try to versus your friends and see who can hold the highest record by beating one and another's time record).
+As Stalin gets closer to you, atmosphere intensifies along with the uprise of the great Soviet Anthem (1984) heard through the corridors in the game, leveling up the anxiety and fear that is evoked from Stalin.
+Have fun with him!

 extra notes: